 No, you cannot move a child out of state if you have joint custody.

-Only after the hearing and with approval of the court.
+Only with permission from the other parent and the court.

 It depends on what type of custody agreement you have with the child's father.
 If there is visitation set in place and you have joint custody, you cannot move out of state without his permission.

 No she can not.

 The other parent could get sole custody.